 Punctuality is a lifetime habit which students should develop.
 Attendance is taken every hour.
 If a student is not in class at the designated start time, they will be considered tardy.
 Upon accumulating the 4th and 8th tardy, the student may receive a detention issued by the teacher.
 If the detention is not served within three days, the student may receive disciplinary action up to and including Out-of-School Suspension.
 UPON ACCUMULATION OF THE 11TH TARDY, STUDENTS WILL NOT EARN CREDIT IN THAT CLASS.
 Being over 6 minutes tardy to class or the unauthorized leaving of class early are considered unexcused absences and acts of truancy.
-The Attendance Office will notify parents of the student's tardy status in the following manner:
+Building administration will utilize communication and potential discipline measures to encourage punctual arrival to classes.